twixlyhq/extensions/README.md

 are:

 - `locale`: The code of a locale you want to use to display proper titles and descriptions.
-Defaults to the space's default locale.
+Defaults to the bucket's default locale.
-- `contentTypes`: An array of content type IDs of entries that you want to display in the selector.
+- `itemTypes`: An array of content type IDs of entries that you want to display in the selector.
 By default entries of all content types are displayed.

 ```javascript